evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ### Sound system

-One type of sound system is available for the Honda e:Ny1.
+The Honda e:Ny1 comes equipped with one sound system option:

-- With the , you get NULL speakers with a max system output of  watts.
+- ****: This system features NULL speakers and delivers a maximum output of  watts.

 ## Lights